By Emma Marshall (updated January 2023)

 Zurich is a city that is bursting with attractions whatever the season or weather.
 But if you’re visiting during the winter months, there are lots of things that you can add to your to do list.

-Read on for the things to do in Zurich in winter.
-And click here for guide books to help you plan your trip.
+Read on for the best things to do in Zurich in winter.

 You will also find Zurich itineraries at the end of this guide.